-PUBLIC NOTICE: Every calendar year by January 31st the Plan is completed and posted to the Walter F. George Lake project website.
+PUBLIC NOTICE: The Plan is posted to the Walter F. George Lake project website.
 Locations of the application may change without notice due to onsite conditions and other factors.

 AQUATIC PESTICIDES AND ADJUVANTS THAT MAY BE USED AND APPLICATION METHODS: Provided in the table below are the aquatic pesticides that may be used in the aquatic plant control program within Walter F. George Lake.
 The need for treatments is based on aquatic vegetation growth and visual monitoring.